NinjaInShade/bootcamp-testimonials/README.md

-# Frontend Mentor - Huddle landing page with single introductory section
+# Frontend Mentor - Coding bootcamp testimonials slider solution

-This is a solution to the [# Frontend Mentor - Huddle landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
+This is a solution to the [Coding bootcamp testimonials slider challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents